ErikDorstel/tasView/README.md

 * topic filter (* for all devices, a part of or a full device name, a regular expression)
 * command name (like status or timezone ...)
 * command payload (optional)
+The additional command "set" sets the subscribe topic to the topic filter and thus restricts the display of the logging.
+The topic filter "*" sets the subscribe topic to "#".
 #### tasView installation
 To install tasView on an unix based web server e.g. apache, copy install.sh to a web server folder and follow the steps below.
 * chmod 744 install.sh